nigyta/dfast_core/README.md

 4. **Advanced usage**
     By providing command line options, you can override the default settings described in the configuration file.
     ```
-    dfast --genome your_genome.fna --organism "Escherichia coli" --strain "str. xxx" --locus_tag_prefix ECXXX --minimum_length 200 --reference EC_ref_genome.gbk --aligner blastp --out OUT_ECXXX
+    dfast --genome your_genome.fna --organism "Escherichia coli" --strain "str. xxx" --prefix ECXXX --minimum_length 200 --reference EC_ref_genome.gbk --aligner blastp --out OUT_ECXXX
     ```
-    `locus_tag_prefix` is required if you want your genome to be submitted to the INSDC.
+    'locus_tag_prefix' is required if you want your genome to be submitted to the INSDC (use `--prefix` option).
 DFAST generates DDBJ and GenBank submission files.
 For more information, please refer to [INSDC submission](docs/insdc_submission.md).
      If you set `--references` option, OrthoSearch (orthologous gene assignment) is enabled, which conducts all-against-all protein alignments between given reference genomes to infer orthologous genes.
      `--aligner blastp` will let DFAST use BLASTP for protein alignments instead of default GHOSTX.